ifelseboys/clutch/README.md

 Clutch was made to achieve harmony between all the tasks and events that happen on you device just like the clutch in a car
-- clutch was made to collect dozens of tools in 1 place, instead of many tools!
+- Clutch was made to collect dozens of tools in 1 place, instead of many tools!

-- Newton is based on the idea of **Triggers** and **Reactions**
+- Clutch is based on the idea of **Triggers** and **Reactions**
 ## Triggers :

 - At startup (MachineStartTrigger)